On the role of higher-order interactions towards first synchronization time: Introduction

 \section{Introduction}

-Synchronization is an ubiquitous emergent phenomenon~\cite{PhysRevE.98.032217,arenas2008synchronization,wu2024synchronization,ghosh2022synchronized}, often characterized by near-identical temporal evolution of a system’s constituent state variables.
-It encompasses a broad range of examples that range from the collective flashing of fireflies to coordinated neural activity in the human brain~\cite{sarfati2020spatio,sarfati2023emergent,henao2020entrainment,hovel2020synchronization}, understanding the mechanisms of which are of practical importance to several disciplines.
-For instance, determining how and when epileptic seizures arise, whether atmospheric changes can precipitate climatic extremes, and why certain interactions facilitate the rapid spread of epidemics are fundamental questions in the natural sciences~\cite{ranjan2024propagation,wang2021dynamic,eclerova2025seasonal}.
-Consequently, an active area of research focuses on controlling both the transient and steady state properties of synchronization by modifying the coupling strengths, applying external forcing, and utilizing adaptive/feedback mechanisms.
-In this context, the Kuramoto model of coupled phase oscillators~\cite{RevModPhys.77.137} has emerged as a paradigmatic framework in the study of synchronization, owing to its analytical tractability and broad applicability across domains~\cite{gupta2014kuramoto,bayani2023explosive,crnkic2021synchronization,frolov2021extreme,PhysRevX.9.011002,asano2025synthesized,PhysRevB.105.174305,ameli2024two,ameli2021time,jin2023synchronization,biswas2024effect,o2017oscillators,PhysRevE.105.014211,o2025global,pathak2022biophysical}.
-Furthermore, larger and more complex dynamics can be typically mapped onto the Kuramoto framework through certain approximations and transformations~\cite{banerjee2007neural,pillai2017symmetry}; see Fig.~\ref{demo}a.
+Emergent phenomena in physical systems arise due to the interplay between the structure and the nodal dynamics of the underlying network.
+However, while a significant amount of literature has focused on pairwise interactions, recent studies~\cite{majhi2022dynamics,battiston2020networks} highlight the importance of interactions that encapsulate three or more nodes simultaneously; see Fig.~\ref{demo}a for a toy schematic.
+These interactions form a separate class, termed ``higher-order interactions'', and are motivated by examples ranging from social networks~\cite{wang2020social} to chemical reactions~\cite{marehalli2025hypergraph}, and are particularly prevalent in biological systems~\cite{grilli2017higher,tekin2017measuring,mayfield2017higher,letten2019mechanistic} such as the brain~\cite{martignon1995detecting,yu2011higher,huang2017weak,sizemore2018cliques,karmelic2022emergent,PhysRevResearch.3.043193}.
+On the other hand, synchronization is an ubiquitous emergent phenomenon~\cite{PhysRevE.98.032217,arenas2008synchronization,wu2024synchronization,ghosh2022synchronized} observed in such systems, often characterized by near-identical temporal evolution of the variables that represent the system’s instantaneous state.
+It includes examples that range from the collective flashing of fireflies in a jungle to coordinated neural activity in the human brain~\cite{sarfati2020spatio,sarfati2023emergent,henao2020entrainment,hovel2020synchronization,ranjan2024propagation}, understanding the mechanisms of which are of practical importance to several disciplines.
+This prompts active research into methods of controlling synchronization, where the Kuramoto model of coupled phase oscillators~\cite{RevModPhys.77.137} has emerged as a simple and paradigmatic framework in the study of synchronization, owing to its tractability and broad applicability across domains~\cite{gupta2014kuramoto,bayani2023explosive,crnkic2021synchronization,frolov2021extreme,PhysRevX.9.011002,asano2025synthesized,PhysRevB.105.174305,ameli2024two,ameli2021time,jin2023synchronization,biswas2024effect,o2017oscillators,PhysRevE.105.014211,o2025global,pathak2022biophysical}.
+Importantly, a broad range of complex oscillatory dynamics can be typically mapped onto the Kuramoto framework through certain approximations~\cite{banerjee2007neural,pillai2017symmetry}; see Fig.~\ref{demo}b.